-- The start date of the event; - The date the event submission was received by COPS Office; and - The overall cost and complexity of the event.
+- The start date of the event; - The date the event submission was received by COPS Office; and xvii.
+Where can I find the most updated version of the conference reporting form to use for my submissions?

+The overall cost and complexity of the event.
 For example, conferences requiring approval by the assistant attorney general's administration and the deputy attorney general (over \$100,000-\$250,000) typically take longer to process, as they must go through COPS Office and DOJ reviews, result in more questions, and are more likely to have issues related to cost thresholds.